gvwilson/sdxjs/debugger/index.md

 but are taught far less often
 (in part, we believe, because it's harder to create homework questions for them).
-In this chapter we will build a simple single-stepping debugger and show one way to test interactive applications ([%x unit-test %]).
+In this chapter we will build a simple single-stepping debugger and show one way to test interactive applications ([%x test %]).

 ## What is our starting point? {: #debugger-start}

-We would like to debug a higher-level language than the assembly code of [%x virtual-machine %], but we don't want to have to write a parser or wrestle with the ASTs of [%x style-checker %].
+We would like to debug a higher-level language than the assembly code of [%x vm %], but we don't want to have to write a parser or wrestle with the ASTs of [%x style %].
 As a compromise,
 we will represent programs as JSON data structures whose elements have the form `[command ...args]`.